Pros

 Milestone Credit Card Review Highlights

-Available To People With Very Bad Credit
+Available To People With Below-Average Credit

 Numerous credit cards offer approval to people with bad credit, but few will do business with the worst of the bunch.
 Someone with a bankruptcy on his or her credit report may even have trouble getting a secured credit card.
 But such a blemish is fine as far as Milestone® is concerned, which is quite important when you consider that credit cards are by far the best credit-rebuilding tools available to consumers.

-Up To $265 In Initial Spending Power
+$525 In Initial Spending Power

-No “Processing” Or Monthly Fees
+No “Processing” Fees

 Milestone Credit Card Review Lowlights